-Following 27 years of internment camps and forced labour, Theremin finally find employment at the Moscow Conservatory in the mid-1960s, where he began to work again on his instruments.
+Following 25 years of internment camps, forced labour and secret work at KGB, Theremin finally found employment at the Moscow Conservatory in the mid-1960s, where he began to work again on his instruments.
 Even though electronic components were unavailable at that time in the USSR, Theremin managed to assemble a new version of his “Rhythmicon” from shotgun parts.

 This unit is the only fully functional version of this revolutionary music machine, and has been extensively studied and restored by Andrey Smirnov, who will give a detailed overview of the instrument’s fascinating history, its technical possibilities and some of the unusual theory of rhythm that its workings are based on.